Insurance Coverage FAQ

 How can I find out if I have insurance coverage for your tests?

-The Cholesterol and Lipids Test is one of the more frequently covered at-home tests for insurance carriers.
-To determine whether your carrier will cover all or a portion of the cost of EverlyWell’s at-home cholesterol test, please contact them directly.
+The Cholesterol & Lipids Test is one of the more frequently covered at-home tests by insurance carriers.
+To confirm whether your provider will cover all or part of the cost, please contact them directly.

-When discussing coverage, it is important that your carrier understands specifically what the test is and what it is testing for.
-Be sure to mention the following key points:
+When discussing coverage, be sure your carrier understands exactly what the test includes.
+You can share the following key points:

 - Total Cholesterol